ShiYang1101/linkedin-scrape/README.md

-# linkedin-scrape
+# Scraping Linkedin jobs

-Scraping job posting on Linkedin
+Welcome to my repo on scraping Linkedin!